References: Goodfellow et al. (2016) Deep Learning · LeCun et al. (1989, 1998) · Mitchell (1997) · Raschka et al. (2022)

 example \(\langle\mathbf{x}_i, y_i\rangle\):

-of steps if the training data is linearly separable and \(\eta\) is
+The Perceptron Training Rule is guaranteed to converge in a finite number of steps if the training data is linearly separable and \(\eta\) is sufficiently small.
+It does NOT converge if data is not linearly separable.

 1.5 Batch Gradient Descent — The Delta Rule